sagemathinc/cocalc/src/doc/design_overview/overview.rst

 appending a hash to the JS filenames so that they can replace cached versions whenever the source changes.

-In practice it's less convenient to run ``webpack`` over and over again--instead one can run ``webpack --watch`` which watches all files for changes and rebuilds continuously.
+In practice it's less convenient to run ``webpack`` over and over again;
+instead one can run ``webpack --watch`` which watches all files for changes and rebuilds continuously.

 Conclusion
 ----------